-- 4.1.50.(1) In an appeal by the applicant for a development application, it is for the appellant to establish that the appeal should be upheld. - (2) In an appeal by a submitter for a development application, it is for the applicant to establish that the appeal should be dismissed. - (3) In an appeal by an advice agency for a development application that told the applicant and the assessment manager to treat its response to the application as a submission for an appeal, it is for the applicant to establish that the appeal should be dismissed. - (4) In an appeal by a person who appeals under section 4.1.30 or 4.1.31,85 it is for the appellant to establish that the appeal should be upheld. - (5) In an appeal by a person who is given an enforcement notice, it is for the entity that gave the notice to establish that the appeal should be dismissed. - (6) In an appeal by a person who is dissatisfied with a decision about compensation, it is for the local government that decided the claim to establish that the appeal should be dismissed. - (7) In an appeal by a person who is dissatisfied with a decision about acquiring designated land, it is for the designator to establish that the appeal should be dismissed. - (8) In an appeal by a person who is disqualified as a private certifier, it is for the entity disqualifying the person to establish that the appeal should be dismissed. - (9) In an appeal by a party to a proceeding decided by a tribunal, it is for the appellant to establish that the appeal should be upheld.
+- (2) In an appeal by a submitter for a development application, it is for the applicant to establish that the appeal should be dismissed. - (3) In an appeal by an advice agency for a development application that told the applicant and the assessment manager to treat its response to the application as a submission for an appeal, it is for the applicant to establish that the appeal should be dismissed. - (4) In an appeal by a person who appeals under section 4.1.30 or 4.1.31,81 it is for the appellant to establish that the appeal should be upheld. - (5) In an appeal by a person who is given an enforcement notice, it is for the entity that gave the notice to establish that the appeal should be dismissed. - (6) In an appeal by a person who is dissatisfied with a decision about compensation, it is for the local government that decided the claim to establish that the appeal should be dismissed. - (7) In an appeal by a person who is dissatisfied with a decision about acquiring designated land, it is for the designator to establish that the appeal should be dismissed. - (8) In an appeal by a person who is disqualified as a private certifier, it is for the entity disqualifying the person to establish that the appeal should be dismissed. - (9) In an appeal by a party to a proceeding decided by a tribunal, it is for the appellant to establish that the appeal should be upheld.

-Court may hear appeals together
+4.1.51 Court may hear appeals together

-4.1.51.
 The court may hear 2 or more appeals together.